 The COVID-19 pandemic led to a surge in home-based hobbies, and cross stitch was no exception.
 Many turned to the craft as a form of mindfulness and a way to pass the time during lockdowns.

 And here we are now, when there has never been more choice in cross stitch.
 It is a great time to be a stitcher!

 What is Cross Stitch?

-At its core, cross stitch is the art of creating patterns by meticulously stitching small X-shaped stitches onto a fabric.
-It is a form of hand embroidery and a great introducing to the pleasure of needlework.
+Cross stitch is the art of creating patterns by meticulously stitching small X-shaped stitches onto a fabric.
+It is a form of hand embroidery and a great introduction to the pleasure of needlework.

 It all begins with a design, transferred onto the fabric through the alchemy of printing or counting.
 The stitcher takes up their needle and thread, embarking on a mindful meditative journey from left to right, top to bottom, crossing threads with precision and grace, each stitch forming a symphony of X’s.